 GHG inventories are assessments of San Mateo's GHG emissions from a variety of sources over the course of a calendar year.
-San Mateo has several previous GHG inventories, including ones for the calendar years 2005, 2010, and 2015.
-As part of this CAP, the project team prepared a fourth inventory, for the calendar year 2017.
-The project team updated the previous year inventories to use the same methods and data sources as the 2017 inventory, informed by State guidance and best practices.
-This ensures that all four inventories are consistent and provide an accurate assessment of how San Mateo's GHG emissions have changed over time.
+San Mateo has several previous GHG inventories, including ones for the calendar years 2005, 2010, 2015, and 2017.
+As part of the 2024 technical update to the CAP, the project team prepared a fifth inventory, for the calendar year 2019.
+The project team chose to prepare a 2019 GHG inventory as opposed to a 2020 GHG inventory so that the impact of the COVID-19 pandemic and shelter-in-place orders would not skew the data.
+The project team made limited updates to the previous year inventories to use the same methods and data sources as the 2019 inventory, informed by State guidance and best practices.
+This ensures that all five inventories are consistent and provide an accurate assessment of how San Mateo's GHG emissions have changed over time.